-Brief Overview of the Principles of Manure-Treatment Processes
+Principles of Manure-Treatment Processes

 The basic principles underlying manure-treatment systems or technologies can be grouped into: physical, chemical, and biological processes.
 Manure-treatment technologies typically include one or a combination of these basic processes.

 The treatment of manure or wastewater can happen by or through application of physical forces.
 Physical processes include those technologies that involve liquid-solids separation and/or the use of heat and pressure.
 Liquid-solids separation can be achieved through settling (sedimentation) or by using mechanical methods (e.g., use of screens, centrifuges, or belt presses).
 Advantages of liquid-solids separation include concentration of solids for separate treatment or reuse, reduction of solids that can settle before treating and storing manure in lagoons, and prevention of clogging of manure pipes.
-In combination with chemicals, liquid-solids separation can be used to remove nutrients from manure.
+In combination with chemicals, liquid -solids separation can be used to remove nutrients from manure.
 Other physical methods include drying, incineration, pyrolysis, combustion, and gasification.

 Principal chemical processes for wastewater include chemical coagulation, chemical precipitation, chemical disinfection, chemical oxidation, chemical neutralization, chemical stabilization, and ion exchange.
 Chemicals, in conjunction with physical processes, can be used to remove nitrogen, phosphorus, and heavy metals.
 Chemicals have also been used to control odors and pH and to remove organic compounds.
 It should be noted that adding chemicals means adding external material into the manure-treatment system that is not generated on the farm, thereby increasing the volume of the waste stream to be handled after treatment.